 Creates a safe haven for Children, Young People and Adults with additional needs, opportunities for fun, friendship and community involvement – a sense of belonging.

-KeyRing – South West services
+KeyRing – South West Services

 Provides individual support and group meet ups for people who have a learning disability, autism or need support with their mental health.

-Mojo Moves Dance and Exercise classes
+Mojo Moves Dance and Exercise Classes

 Mojo Move is a retro feel-good workout which combines comedy with proper dance aerobics.